 Approach your search as if it were a full-time job.
 In a competitive employment market, it is all about putting in the effort and being disciplined in your attitude.
 A steady schedule will give your day much-needed structure and by setting daily and weekly goals, it will also provide some diversity and keep you motivated to establish a clear and quiet work environment.

-Consider Taking a Broader Approach to Your Post-redundancy Job Search
+Consider Taking a Broader Approach to Finding a Job After Redundancy

 Examine your immediate and long-term career objectives.
 If you only look for jobs that are directly relevant to your skills, you may miss out on other opportunities.
 You can either think beyond the box and investigate new fields to determine whether they are a good fit for you, or you can also look into new sectors as the majority of your skills will most likely be transferable.
 For example, if you are looking for a compliance role within financial services and your background is mostly focused on traditional firms such as retail banks, asset managers and so on, you might want to consider new avenues such as crypto businesses, neo-banks or fintechs.

 Broadening your job search approach will allow you to tap into a new market - and who knows, you might even find the role of your dreams by going beyond your usual criteria.

 Network With Industry Professionals and Connect With Recruiters

 This phase of redundancy could be an excellent opportunity to solicit assistance from contacts you have made over your career.
 That includes contacting headhunting experts - such as Rutherford’s compliance recruiters -, who have a large network and can be of great assistance in your employment quest.